salesforce-misc/jinjatest/README.md

 - The jinja import base directory is set to the parent directory in which the `j2tests` folder is in or if there is no `j2tests` folder, it is wherever the j2test file is located.
 This is important if you have imports within your jinja file.
 - File paths specified in the test file, such as JSON/YAML files, must be specified relative to the test file. j2test will automatically convert relative file paths for you!
 - This framework uses a class structure instead of functions at the file level. (for ease of use as users will be using far more functions from the package than in the Python unit testing framework [pytest](https://github.com/pytest-dev/pytest/) and also introduces more structure.
+- Beware of jinja requirements as well.
+For example, private macros, macros that start with `_`, cannot be tested as it's not accessible.
+So make macros public if you wish to test them.

 ## Test Directory Structure
 j2test supports 3 common test directory structures.
 Like in pytest, j2test will automatically match the j2test test file with the jinja file using the name of the test file.